rjadams82/synology-docker-project-automate/README.md

 ### Check logs

-Use the systemd journal command to inspect the log entries from this script.
+~~Use the systemd journal command to inspect the log entries from this script.
-`sudo journalctl -t docker-project-rebuild`
+`sudo journalctl -t docker-project-rebuild`~~

->You will need to do this with sudo, journal does not seem to show system log from a standard user account.
-The journal does rotate frequently so you may not catch all entries.
+Script has been updated with the correct binary for logging to Synology Log Center.
+Each script step will log to Log Center.
+All log entries are prefixed with "*synoProjectRebuild*"

 **More logging options:**
 - If you run the script manually by calling it in the shell, you should see all output from STDIN direclty in the shell terminal.